yguenduez/nerd-neck/report.md

 <div align="center">
 <img src=images/pinout.png alt="Esp32 Pinouts" width="500"/></div>

+## 3D Printed Casing

+The 3d printed underwent 6 iterations, until we reached the final version, that consists of a bottom part and a top part, that are connected via a press fit connection.
+The bottom part houses the battery, whereas the top part houses the MCU, the IMU Sensor as well as the buzzer.

+The housing has components to fit in:

+- a LiPo battery with dimensions 52x42x5mm
+- the BMI160 IMU  with dimensions 23x27mm
+- the esp32s3 from seeed with dimensions ~20x25mm.
+Also having access to its usb-c port.
+- the piezo buzzer with its dimensions 6mm radius and about 10mm of height
+- spare volume space for the wiring between the components

+The parts for the final print can be fetched [here](https://github.com/yguenduez/nerd-neck-esp32/tree/main/3dprint).
+The slicing software has been [Snapmaker Luban](https://www.snapmaker.com/en-US/snapmaker-luban) from the same company, that is building the snapmaker 3d printer.
+For printing we use the F350 Snapmaker Luban 3d printer.

+For designing the parts [FreeCad](https://www.freecad.org/), and open-source CAD software was used.
 # Building and Flashing

 In order to build and flash the software you need to have the Rust toolchain installed.